Liam Gillick: Other activities

+In 2018, Gillick was a member of the jury that selected Kapwani Kiwanga for the Frieze Artist Award.

 Art market

 Gillick is represented in the UK by Maureen Paley, in the US by Casey Kaplan, and in Ireland by Kerlin Gallery.

-Personal life and family
+Personal life

 Gillick is cousin to British artists James and Theodore Gillick.
-He was married to artist Sarah Morris, in 1998 at a ceremony in Miami.
+He was married to artist Sarah Morris in 1998 at a ceremony in Miami.
 They divorced in 2012.
+In July 2024, Gillick married independent curator Piper Marshall in a ceremony on the North Fork of Long Island.
 Other relatives include sculptor Ernest Gillick, medallionist Mary Gillick, and anti-abortion activist Victoria Gillick.